tao-bai/Hands-on-Machine-Learning/README.md

 - Chapter4 - training the models.
 Most of the topics discussed in this chapter will be essential in understanding, building, and training neural networks.
 - Chapter5 - Support Vector Machines.
 This chapter will explain the core concepts of SVMs, how to use them, and how they work.
 - Chapter6 - Decision Trees.
 Decision Trees are versatile ML algorithms but also have limitations.
+- Chapter7 - In this chapter we will discuss the most popular Ensemble methods, including bagging, boosting, stacking, and a few others.
+We will also explore Random Forests.